By Eric Johnson

 “When I was a child, I spake as a child, I understood as a child, I thought as a child: but when I became a man, I put away childish things.” — 1 Corinthians 13:11

 When I was a young boy of about 10, a favorite activity was to spend time in my backyard attempting to hit whiffle balls over the fence and into the front yard.
-I would toss a ball up and hit it with a wooden bat.
-Each time a ball left my make-believe playing field, it was nothing less than a walk off home run to win yet another 7th game of the World Series!
-(And the crowd goes wild!)
+I would toss a ball up in the air and swing at it with a wooden bat.
+Each time a ball left my make-believe playing field, it was nothing less than a walk off home run to win yet another 7th game of the World Series! (“And the crowd goes wild!
+Johnson does it again!”)
 Hero time.

 Unfortunately, not everyone grows up.
 Don’t we all know someone who continues to live in a land of fantasy, believing they are the hero of every game and battle they pretend to be in?

-Paul H. Dunn, a former member of the Quorum of the Seventy in The Church of Jesus Christ of Latter-day Saints, is someone whom I believe never learned to grow out of the desire to want to be the hero of every story.
+Paul H. Dunn, a former member of the Quorum of the Seventy in The Church of Jesus Christ of Latter-day Saints, is someone whom I believe never learned to grow up and not be the hero of every story.
 A book written by Lynn Packer titled Lying for the Lord: The Paul H. Dunn Stories details just how dangerous it is to live in a make-believe world.

 A Dynamic Story Teller

 Paul H. Dunn (April 24, 1924 – January 9, 1998) filled LDS fireside meeting rooms throughout the 1970s and 1980s with his entertaining stories.
-He was also a regular speaker at the semiannual General Conference sessions between 1964 to 1987; in fact, Dunn filled the pulpit twice a year at every conference from October 1964 to April 1973.
-He was asked to speak less often from 1974 through 1987, but this general authority averaged one conference talk per year.
+He was also a regular speaker at the semiannual General Conference sessions between 1964 to 1987; in fact, Dunn took a spot behind the conference pulpit twice a year from October 1964 to April 1973.
+He was asked to speak less often from 1974 through 1987, but this general authority continued to average one conference talk per year.

 Never one to not have a sensational story safely tucked safely in his back pocket, Dunn was considered to be the one of the most dynamic speakers the church had to offer.
 With a variety of embellished stories, Dunn made other general authorities–many of whom were monotone in their delivery and possessing no ability to keep easily-distracted listeners entertained–seem second class.

-So why do I point out this book that I own?
-Because Kimball inscribed this particular copy to Paul H. Dunn.
-I’m guessing this is the only such copy Kimball ever addressed to him.
+So why do I point out this particular book?
+It’s because Kimball inscribed it to Paul H. Dunn, which I’m sure is the only copy autographed to the former member of the seventies.
 Inscribed are these words: “To the Paul H. Dunn with affection Spencer W. Kimball.”

 An Exposé of Paul H. Dunn